life-science-protocols/protbot/scenario01.md

 # Protein quantification (scenario01)

-In this markdown file we are quantifying protein from unknown samples using the METHOD NAME.
+In this markdown file we are quantifying protein from unknown samples from the EXPERIMENT_LABEL using the METHOD_NAME.
 We already know that the calibration curve ($y=mx+b$) has the parameters:

 ```r
 #calibration curve slope